 38. Off-road Canyonlands tour

 Getting off-road to explore the canyons, cliffs, and winding rivers of Canyonlands is a thrill.
-This tour is perfect if you’re based in Salt Lake City and will take you on a wild ride through Canyonlands (of which there’s more information later on).
+This tour takes you on a wild ride through Canyonlands (of which there’s more information later on).
 It’s perfect for anyone who wants to get their heart pumping and enjoy the beauty of Canyonlands in an exciting way.

 37. Rafting on the Colorado River